d3spinoz4/Chat/README.md

 For python signaling server install requirements and run app.py

-for front end applicantion install vite (React) using the commands below:
+For front end applicantion install vite (React) using the commands below:

 dnf update -y